 General Study Abroad

 The Global Education Office (GEO) organizes a wide range of international study, research, service, and leadership opportunities for the George Mason community.
 The office provides expertise and assistance in managing the numerous administrative and operational concerns specific to study abroad.
 Study abroad activities include international programs for undergraduates, graduates, and professionals seeking knowledge and skills necessary to succeed in the culturally diverse society of the twenty-first century.
-Mason GEO manages a variety of international programs in nearly fifty countries: short-term programs during the winter and summer breaks, semester and year-long programs (including faculty-led semester programs in Florence, Madrid, and Oxford), intensive language courses, and international internship opportunities.
+Mason GEO manages a variety of international programs in nearly fifty countries: short-term programs during the winter and summer breaks, semester and year-long programs (including Mason-led semester programs in Florence, Madrid, and Oxford), intensive language courses, and international internship opportunities.
 Mason GEO also organizes cultural tours for the Mason community.

 You can contact the Mason GEO main office via phone at 703-993-2154 or by email at email@example.com.